Developer-Autodesk/design.automation.3dsmax-postman-tutorial/README.md

  This request to the Data Management API will create a temporary upload url to a new object in the Object Storage Service.
  We will provide this url to the Design Automation V3 API during request 11 when we send our work item to be executed.
- The design Automation API will use this url to upload the resulting zip file after executing the command line we defined inside our activity during request 2.
+ The Design Automation API will use this url to upload the resulting zip file after executing the command line we defined inside our activity during request 2.
  Once the request is done, the "signedUrl" value from the response body will be automatically saved into a variable named "outputFileSignedUrl" that will be used in sub-sequent requests.

 ![9- Get temporary upload url for the output script](images/9_get_upload_url.png)